BradleyChatha/jcli/README.md

 Validators can have different overloads of this function if required.
 You can even make it a template.
 JCLI is fine with any of that.

-We've set the max size to something really small, so we can easily test that it works.
+We've set the max size to something really small, so we can easily test that it works:

 ```bash
 $> ./mytool cat ./dub.json